-- Assess and reduce uncertainties in the prediction of drought and its structure - Compare the similarities and differences of the recent drought to previous droughts over this region and those in other regions, in the context of climate variability and change - Apply our progress to address critical issues of importance to society
+- Quantify the physical features of this recent drought - Improve the understanding of the processes and feedbacks governing the formation, evolution, cessation, and structure of the drought - Assess and reduce uncertainties in the prediction of drought and its structure - Compare the similarities and differences of the recent drought to previous droughts over this region and those in other regions, in the context of climate variability and change - Apply our progress to address critical issues of importance to society

-DRI has brought together a large number of university and federal/provincial government researchers to address this issue in a fully interdisciplinary manner with expertise encompassing the atmospheric, hydrologic, land surface, and predictive aspects of droughts on a variety of spatial and temporal scales.
+DRI has brought together a large number of university and federal and provincial government researchers to address this issue in a fully interdisciplinary manner with expertise encompassing the atmospheric, hydrologic, land surface, and predictive aspects of droughts on a variety of spatial and temporal scales.

 Over its five-year period of existence, DRI has focused primarily on the recent drought over the Prairies.
 It was by far the best observed and modelled drought over this region and its impacts are still fresh in peoples' memories.
 The strategy of focusing on physical processes and particular time periods or events is a common one, although not often used for drought research.
 The assumption is that it is generally often only feasible to bring together for a particular event or period the necessary full complement of observations, models, and scientific research capability to examine phenomena such as drought.
-In DRI's case, one can even consider the focus on 1999-2005 as a pilot project for drought research which included strong interactions with those affected by it.
+In DRI's case, one can even consider the focus on 1999-2005 a pilot project for drought research which included strong interactions with those affected by it.

-From a longer-term perspective, it is envisioned that this fiveyear network represents an essential step towards our ultimate goals:
+From a longer-term perspective, it is envisioned that this fiveyear network represents an essential step toward our ultimate goals:

-- To better predict droughts over Canada, their detailed structure, and their impacts with increasing confidence - To better assess whether there will be a "drying of the continental interior" in the future
+- To better predict droughts over Canada, their detailed structure, and their impacts with increasing confidence - To better assess whether there will be a drying of the continental interior in the future

 These two overarching goals directly address major issues for society.
 There needs to be better guidance on the likelihood of drought for more effective planning; this must include its detailed and varying structure.
 Furthermore, there is tremendous concern that our changing climate will lead to more periods of drought in the future over the interior of North America (see for example Lemmen et al., 2008).
 The implications of this are so far-reaching that our ultimate objective must be to better assess the likelihood of such a scenario.
-This network allows us to move systematically toward these two objectives.
+This research network allows us to move systematically toward these two objectives.